gregbayer/gae-livecount/README.md

 # Usage at Pulse

-Livecounts has been used extensively at [Pulse News](http://pulsene.ws) for counting everything from share and click events to mobile client A/B test results.
-For more info, check out: [Pulse’s experience with Livecount](http://eng.pulse.me/introducing-livecount/)
+Livecount has been used extensively at [Pulse News](http://pulsene.ws) for counting everything from share and click events to mobile client A/B test results.
+Check out [Pulse’s experience with Livecount](http://eng.pulse.me/introducing-livecount/) for more about how Pulse got started with real-time event counting.

 # Other Projects and Information